Incompatibility as a resource for programmable quantum instruments: Semi-Device-Independent Characterization with Nontransient Guessing Games

 \begin{definition} The \textbf{robustness of incompatibility} of a PID $\pd{\Lambda}\equiv\{\Lambda_{x_1|x_0}\}_{x_0,x_1}$, denoted by $\f{RoI}(\pd{\Lambda})$, is defined as

 \end{definition}

-As we discussed before, Theorem~\ref{thm:convertibility} implies that every non-simple PID can provide a non-trivial operational advantage over simple PIDs in some non-transient guessing game.
+As we discussed before, Theorem~\ref{thm:convertibility} implies that every nonsimple PID can provide a nontrivial operational advantage over simple PIDs in some nontransient guessing game.
 The following theorem shows that this advantage can be quantitatively characterized by the robustness of incompatibility of the PID\@.

 \begin{theorem} Let $\pd{\Lambda}\equiv\{\Lambda_{x_1|x_0}\}_{x_0,x_1}$ be a PID\@.
 Then

 where the supremum is over all bipartite POVMs. \end{theorem}